ibm-cloud-docs/data-virtualization/key_protect.md

 ## Getting started
 {: #kp_gs}

-Complete the steps in the following sections to get started with using IBM Key Protect to control the encryption and decryption of the data in your Data Virtualization database.
+Complete the steps in the following sections to get started with using IBM Key Protect to control the encryption and decryption of the data in your Data Virtualization instance.

 ### Creating an IBM Key Protect instance
 {: #kp_instance}